ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/reusable-component.md

 });
 ```

+Finally, the `TeaService` itself is not compiling.
+Add some code to the `convert()` that adds a `rating` with a value of zero just to get it to compile.
 We should have a failing test at this point.

 ##### Set up the Preferences Mock

 We will use the Capacitor Preferences plugin, so we will mock that.
 There are multiple ways that we could store the ratings.
 We will just go with the very simple strategy of using a key of `ratingX` where `X` is the `ID` of the tea.

-In the main `beforeEach()`, spy on `Preferences.get()` returning a default of `{ value: null }` and add non-zero values for various ratings depending on the changes you made to the test data above.
+In the main `beforeEach()` of the `TeaService` test, spy on `Preferences.get()` returning a default of `{ value: null }` and add non-zero values for various ratings depending on the changes you made to the test data above.

 ```typescript
 ...